 Machine Learning Datasets to build your own projects.

-The best machine learning datasets in one single page!
+The best machine learning data sets and their corresponding repositories in one single page!

 One of the hardest problems in Machine Learning is finding data that suits the project/application that we want to build.
 If this field has one weakness is that without data we can’t do anything.